ruhulamin7/arrange-a-concert/README.md

 ## Project Details

-Hiring some singers for a concert.
-This site will show individual hiring rate for a singer. also ount total hired singers.
+This site will show individual hiring rate for a singer.
+Also count total hired singers.
 And finally show how much total amount to pay them.